sebinevj/OpenCV-Exploration/README.md

-An exploration of the Python package OpenCV and its uses for face detection.
+## An exploration of the Python package OpenCV and its uses for face detection.

+- opencv.ipynb provides report